FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 Figure \@ref(fig:deltaODLogGrowthPlot) is an example of chlorophyll specific growth estimates fitted from the high resolution ΔOD measurements for each tube in a Multicultivator.
 The residuals of the logistic growth curve fit are shown.
-The actinic PAR (µmol photons m^-2^ s^-1^) are plotted for each tube and illustrates the applied photoperiod (h) regimes.
+The imposed PAR (µmol photons m^-2^ s^-1^) are plotted for each tube and illustrates the applied photoperiod (h) regimes.

 A Generalized Additive Model (GAM) [@woodGeneralizedAdditiveModels2017] was applied to the relation of chlorophyll-specific µ, d^-1^ to